 Bangkok sits in the middle.
 Housing in established expat areas such as Sukhumvit and Sathorn costs roughly $1,500 to $4,000 per month.
 International school fees range from $10,000 to $25,000 per year.
 Domestic help is possible and more common than in Singapore, though not universal.
 The overall monthly outlay for a family is meaningfully lower than Singapore.

-Jakarta is the most affordable of the three for lifestyle, which is its most underappreciated feature.
+Jakarta is the most affordable of the three.
 Housing in Pondok Indah and Kemang runs from approximately $1,500 to $5,000 per month for expat-grade accommodation.
 International school fees range from $10,000 to $35,000 per year depending on the school.
 The real differentiator is domestic staff.
 A full-time household helper and a driver together cost approximately $500 to $700 per month in a typical arrangement.
 This combination, available to families across the income spectrum in Jakarta, does not exist in Singapore and is less common in Bangkok.
-It changes what family life looks like: school runs happen without a parent driving, domestic admin reduces significantly, and both parents can work without the logistics collapsing.
+It changes what family life looks like: school runs happen without a parent driving, domestic admin shrinks, and both parents can work without the logistics collapsing.

 Education Options